|Careers Leader||Mrs L Trapnellfirstname.lastname@example.org|

 School Careers Advisor

-Michelle Seaman is in school every Tuesday and Thursday holding 1:1 Post 16 Option advice sessions for year 10 and 11 students in their final 12 months at school.
-Although all students will be offered an appointment, students may make their own appointment to see Michelle by speaking to Mrs Powell in the library.
-Michelle has an ‘open door’ policy and students can also drop-in to speak to her during break and lunchtime on these days.
-Michelle is also available at the year 11 parents’ evening in the autumn term and the year 10 parents evening in the summer term and offers advice and information to both students and parent/carers.
+Will Crowhurst is in school every Wednesday holding 1:1 Post 16 Option advice sessions for year 10 and 11 students in their final 12 months at school.
+Although all students will be offered an appointment, students may make their own appointment to see Will by speaking to Mrs Powell in the library.
+Will has an ‘open door’ policy and students can also drop-in to speak to him during break and lunchtime on these days.
+Will is also available at the year 11 parents’ evening in the autumn term and the year 10 parents evening in the summer term and offers advice and information to both students and parent/carers.

 Post 16 Day